Breast Augmentation at Plastic + Hand

 Your plastic surgeon will advise you about which type of implant placement is most appropriate.

-The usual risks and complications of breast augmentation are as in any surgical procedure: bleeding and infection.
+The usual risks and complications of breast augmentation are the same as with any surgical procedure: bleeding and infection.
 In addition, asymmetry is a potential pre- and post-operative problem.
-Women with naturally asymmetrical breasts will probably still remain asymmetrical, but often can be corrected with different-sized implants or a breast lift (mastopexy) at the same time as augmentation.
+Women with naturally asymmetrical breasts will most likely remain asymmetrical, but often can be corrected with different-sized implants or a breast lift (mastopexy) at the same time as augmentation.
 One of the more vexing potential post-operative issues is hardening of the implant, related to thick scar formation around the implant itself.
-This condition known as “capsular contracture” may necessitate follow-up surgery, and is an infrequent occurrence.
+This condition known as “capsular contracture” may necessitate follow-up surgery, though it is an infrequent occurrence.